 “A painful tale about euthanasia.
 The emotions are raw at times, but there’s a cool tone of postmodern post-mortem throughout as well, raising hackles and sympathy from first to last.” –Kirkus Reviews

-“Alexander takes on a gut-wrenching topic and writes eloquently about the family’s daily emotional pain, leading up to a lurid, macabre ending and a climax that is so true, it is barely believable.”
-Publishers Weekly
+“Alexander takes on a gut-wrenching topic and writes eloquently about the family’s daily emotional pain, leading up to a lurid, macabre ending and a climax that is so true, it is barely believable.” –Publishers Weekly

-“Beautifully written” Texas Books in Review
+“Beautifully written” –Texas Books in Review

 “Woven into Naked Singularity‘s metaphors and narrative is a profound understanding of chaos and complexity.
-It renders esoteric constructs concrete, and in a setting none of us can escape.”
-J. P. Crutchfield, co-author of “Chaos,” Scientific American.
+It renders esoteric constructs concrete, and in a setting none of us can escape.” –J. P. Crutchfield, co-author of “Chaos,” Scientific American.

-Published by The Permanent Press.
-Available at any bookstore.
-If you are a member of Hudson Valley Current, you can order a signed hardcover first-edition for $25 or a $15 signed paperback.
+Local readers, If you are a member of Hudson Valley Current, you can order a signed hardcover first-edition for $25 or a $15 signed paperback.

 Excerpt from Chapter Eleven